multiversx/mx-docs/docs/developers/developer-reference/elrond-wasm-modules.md

 ## Conclusion

 We hope this module system will make it a lot easier to write maintainable smart contract code, and even reusable modules.

-If you want to take a look at some more examples, or even just modules you can use, take a look here: https://github.com/ElrondNetwork/elrond-wasm-rs/tree/master/elrond-wasm-modules